zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

-Josh begins our dialogue by saying to Kayla, “We ar e going to get you out of those baggy sweatpants and into some pants that fit .”
+Josh begins our dialogue by saying to Kayla, “We are going to get you out of those baggy sweatpants and into some pants that fit .”
 “To get someone out of” something is to have them remove the clothing that they are wearing, and that’s what Josh is talking about when it comes to Kayla.

 Kayla is wearing some “baggy sweatpants.”
 “Sweatpan ts” (sweatpants) are very comfortable, loose pants that are typically made wi th a soft material, a soft fabric – something like cotton.
 Sweatpants are often used for people who are exercising.
 If they don’t want to wear shorts, they  wear sweatpants.
 The verb “to sweat” (sweat) refers to water coming out of your b ody when you are exercising or when you get hot.
 A lot of people wear sweatpant s at home because they’re comfortable, and if you are in a cold climate, an a rea where the weather is somewhat cold, they are also a little warmer.

 “Baggy” is an adjective we use when talking about c lothing to refer to clothing that is too big for someone, that is very large for  someone.
 I say “too big” – that’s probably not quite the way to describe it.
 It’s a p iece of clothing that is very large, that is much larger than your body, much larger tha n you would normally wear.
 If your pants are baggy, your pants are too big for yo u.
 There’s a lot of room in between your body and the material of the pants.

 Josh is telling Kayla that she is going to have to take off her baggy sweatpants and get “into some pants that fit” (fit).
 The verb “to fit” here means it’s the proper size or the appropriate size for someone.
-If you sa y a certain shirt “fits” you, you mean the shirt is not too big – it’s not too baggy – and it’s not too small.
+If you say a certain shirt “fits” you, you mean the shirt is not too big – it’s not too baggy – and it’s not too small.
 We would say it’s “not too tight” (tight).

 Kayla says, “I don’t like pants that are too formfi tting.”
 A piece of clothing that is “formfitting” is one that is tight up against your body.
 It’s not too small, but it touches your skin, typically.
 If you wear it, someo ne can see your form underneath the clothing.
 They can see the shape of your body very clearly.
 Kayla says she does not like “pants that are too formfitt ing.”